-Verse: The LORD is good, a strong hold in the day of
+Verse: The Lord is good, a refuge in times of trouble.
+He

-trouble; and He knoweth them that trust in Him.
+cares for those who trust in Him.
 Nahum 1:7

 The book of Nahum was written around 660 B.C.
 Little is known about its author except that he lived in a Galilean village.
 Nahum is the sequel to the book of Jonah.
 The people of Nineveh had repented when Jonah preached to them, and God's judgment was delayed for more than 100 years.
 In the book of Nahum, however, the Ninevites were again disobeying God.
 They had invaded and conquered the northern kingdom of Israel and were throwing their weight around.
 Nineveh was a huge fortress with walls 100 feet (30.5 m) high, thick enough for three chariots to ride side-by-side on the top.
 It seemed impregnable.
-Nahum relayed a message: "Behold I am against thee," saith the LORD of hosts (3:5a).
+Nahum relayed a message: "I am against you," declares the LORD Almighty (3:5a).
 He warned that God's judgment was approaching in the form of a flood and fire.
 In 612 B.C., the Tigris River overflowed and destroyed part of the wall.
 The Babylonian army entered through the gap and destroyed the city so thoroughly that for centuries (until 1842), nobody knew where it had stood.